matiasfha/draft-articles/advanced-typescript.md

 // "welcome_msg_id" | "logout_msg_id" | "account_title_id" | "menu_title_id"
 ```

-But the real power of this types comes when you need to define a new string type by deriving its value from information inside the type.
+But the real power of this type comes when you need to define a new string type by deriving its value from the information inside the type.

 For example: